helloSystem/docs/developer/boot.md

 ### Troubleshooting the Live system early boot process

 * __Hangs or reboots during replicating the system image to swap-based memdisk.__ The ISO is damaged.
 About one out of 10 builds of the ISO have this issue.
 Simply build a new ISO or wait for the next ISO to be available for download
-* __"Cannot mount tmpfs on /dev/reroot: Operation not supported by device".__ Reason unkown.
+* __"Cannot mount tmpfs on /dev/reroot: Operation not supported by device".__ Reason unknown.
 Are needed kernel modules missing?

 ### Seeing what the system is doing while the graphical boot screen is shown